algorithmica-org/algorithmica/content/english/hpc/cpu-cache/associativity.md

 Performance issues caused by cache associativity effects arise with remarkable frequency in algorithms because, for multiple reasons, programmers just love using powers of two when indexing arrays:

 - It is easier to calculate the address for multi-dimensional array accesses if the last dimension is a power of two, as it only requires a binary shift instead of a multiplication.
-- It is easier to calculate modulo a power of two, as it can be done with a single bitwise AND.
+- It is easier to calculate modulo a power of two, as it can be done with a single bitwise "and".
 - It is convenient and often even necessary to use power-of-two problem sizes in divide-and-conquer algorithms.
 - It is the smallest integer exponent, so using the sequence of increasing powers of two as problem sizes are a popular choice when benchmarking memory-bound algorithms.
+(Also, powers of ten are by transitivity divisible by a slightly lower power of two.)

 Luckily, such issues are more of an anomaly rather than serious problems.
 The solution is usually simple: avoid iterating in powers of two, make the last dimensions of multi-dimensional arrays a slightly different size, or use any other method to insert "holes" in the memory layout.